New Rose: Cover versions

 Guns N' Roses covered the track on their 1993 covers album The Spaghetti Incident?
 When asked about the Guns N' Roses cover, Damned bass guitarist Captain Sensible said that he had not heard it because he does not listen to music released after 1980.
 The song was released as a promo single in 1993.
 Duff McKagan, who performs the lead vocals on the track, has performed the song live with his various solo projects and with Guns N' Roses after he rejoined in 2016.

 Rachel Sweet covered the song on her 1980 album Protect the Innocent.
+A cover by Orange Goblin was included on the compilation album Sucking the 70's – Back in the Saddle Again.
+Gumball covered it "with punkish fervor" (per reviewer Brenda Hermann) on their 1992 EP Wisconsin Hayride.